The Religious Roots of Alcoholics Anonymous|

 was surprised to learn that he was endorsing Frank Buchman's religion, something

 that he couldn't remember having done.
 He responded by banning the Oxford Groups:

-TIME magazine didn't mince words — they called Frank Buchman a cultist.
+TIME magazine didn't mince words — they called Frank Buchman a cultist right on the cover.

 A prime talking point of Dr. Frank Nathan Daniel Buchman's Oxford Group has